 Speaker Ryan Dismisses Trump’s Charges of a Spy in His Campaign

-WASHINGTON — House Speaker Paul Ryan contradicted President Donald Trump’s assertions of a broad conspiracy by federal law enforcement on Wednesday, joining other lawmakers in saying that the FBI did nothing wrong by using a confidential informant to contact members of the Trump campaign as it investigated its ties to Russia.
+WASHINGTON — House Speaker Paul Ryan agreed on Wednesday that the FBI did nothing wrong by using a confidential informant to contact members of the Trump campaign as it investigated its ties to Russia, contradicting President Donald Trump’s assertions of a broad conspiracy by federal law enforcement.

-And he said that Trump should not try to pardon himself, despite the president’s assertion two days earlier that he has the power to take such a step.
+And he warned that Trump should not try to pardon himself, despite Trump’s assertion two days earlier that the president has the power to take such a step.

 “I don’t know the technical answer to that question, but I think obviously the answer is he shouldn’t,” Ryan told reporters.
 “And no one is above the law.”

-But for Republicans, no issue has consumed more oxygen than the Justice Department probe into Russian interference in the 2016 election.
+But for Republicans, no issue is more divisive than the Justice Department probe into Russian interference in the 2016 election.
 Trump has seized on the disclosure of the use of an informant to claim, without evidence, that federal law enforcement officials had improperly placed a spy in his campaign “for political purposes.”
 He demanded a Justice Department inquiry of the matter and dubbed the matter “SPYGATE” in repeated posts on Twitter.

 “Chairman Gowdy’s initial assessment is accurate, but we have more digging to do,” Ryan told reporters at a news conference Wednesday.